-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editors, Mary Beth Forshaw and Elisa Alcabes of Simpson Thacher & Bartlett LLP, for their continued assistance with this volume.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editors, Mary Beth Forshaw, Bryce Friedman and Karen Cestari of Simpson Thacher & Bartlett, for their assistance with this volume.